MusLead/UNO_PuM/Journal and Rule.md

 Regardless of the type (robot or human)

 # TODO
-- I think the figma will take me a lot of times, because i have to really focus on it
+- I think the figma will take me a lot of times, because I have to really focus on it
 - please do not do it. do it after the klausur Digilog!